Eurovision Song Contest 1986: Background

 Grieghallen, Bergen – host venue of the 1986 contest.

 By 1985, Norway had received the unwanted distinction of being "the nul points country", receiving 0 points three times and coming in last six times.
 When they finally won the 1985 contest, it was a source of pride among the Norwegian population, and Norsk rikskringkasting (NRK) took full advantage of being able to showcase Norway and its achievements in front of over 500 million television viewers.
 By the autumn of 1985, NRK had decided to hold the next year's contest at the Grieghallen in Bergen, turning down other bids from capital Oslo, and main cities of Stavanger, Sandnes, and Trondheim.
 Bergen is the northernmost city to have ever hosted the Eurovision Song Contest.
-About 450 journalists have covered the event.
+About 450 journalists covered the event.

 As this was the first time a Eurovision Song Contest was hosted in Norway, NRK commissioned a lavish budget for the event, turning Grieghallen into a Viking-esque "ice palace" for the live show, complete with white and pastel neon lights for the stage.
 In addition, NRK had a special diamond-encrusted dress made for presenter Åse Kleveland for her opening number.
 The prized dress, which weighed upwards of 15 lb, is still available for viewing at NRK's costuming department at Marienlyst in Oslo.

 Åse Kleveland, a well-known music and celebrity at the host country, also was President of the Norwegian Association of Musicians at the time and had represented at Eurovision, sang the multilingual "Welcome to Music" as the opening act, incorporating English and French primarily, in addition to other European languages.
 BBC commentator Terry Wogan, at the close of Kleveland's number, dryly remarked, "Katie Boyle (a former Eurovision host for the UK) never sang, did she?"